shimanami and beyond: 5 castles & kyoto

 What about inclement weather?

 All Taste of Japan Bike Tours ride as scheduled, rain or shine.
-However, exceptions may be made in certain circumstances, i.e. due to heavy rains, strong winds, and severe weather.
-In order to remain on schedule, our bike tour guides will guide you to your destination(s) using public transport for no additional cost.
+However, exceptions may be made in certain circumstances—in other words, heavy rains, strong winds, and other severe weather.
+In order to remain on schedule, our bike tour guides will guide you to your destinations using public transport for no additional cost.

 Gratuity for drivers, tour guides, and hospitality staff is included.
-Note that in Japan, tipping of service staff (including taxi drivers, hotel staff, restaurant workers) is not customary and may not be accepted.
+In Japan, tipping service staff (including taxi drivers, hotel staff, restaurant workers) is not customary and may not be accepted.
 If you believe the Taste of Japan Bike Tours team has gone above and beyond, please tip our guides at your discretion.
-For information about weather in Japan, please refer to our Resources page.

 Should I enroll in trip protection and/or travel insurance?